jburgy/jburgy.github.io/docs/_posts/2024-12-19-what-is-satisfiability.md

 ```

 So far so good.
 Part 2 gets hairy and involves searching for the smallest argument `a` that
-makes the device into a [quine](https://en.wikipedia.org/wiki/Quine_(computing)).
+turns the device into a [quine](https://en.wikipedia.org/wiki/Quine_(computing)).
 Simplifiying
 the program as shown below highlights the fact that `device` yields one value per octal digit
 of `a`.
 So we're looking for an `a` with 16 octal digits.
 There are $$2^{48}$$ of those!
 This reminds us of the [wheat and chessboard problem](https://en.wikipedia.org/wiki/Wheat_and_chessboard_problem)
 and we quickly realize that a
 [brute-force search](https://en.wikipedia.org/wiki/Brute-force_search) will run into
 [heat death of the universe](https://en.wikipedia.org/wiki/Heat_death_of_the_universe) issues
-(although not quite a quickly as I would like to admit).
+(although not quite as quickly as I would like to admit).

 ```python
 def device(b: int) -> Iterable[int]: